Montessori History, Family Crest & Coats of Arms

 Early History of the Montessori family

 This web page shows only a small excerpt of our Montessori research.
-Another 194 words (14 lines of text) covering the years 128 and 1289 are included under the topic Early Montessori History in all our PDF Extended History products and printed products wherever possible.
+Another 194 words (14 lines of text) covering the year 1289 is included under the topic Early Montessori History in all our PDF Extended History products and printed products wherever possible.

 Montessori Spelling Variations